corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

 The Corda Crypto Library implements a wide variety of digest algorithms out of the box.
 However, you can use a digest algorithm that is not supported by the library by implementing couple of interfaces and adding the code into the CPK with the CorDapp code.

-The custom algorithms will be picked by the platform at the run time.
+Corda picks up any custom algorithms at run time.

  It's recommended to put the custom digest code into separate JAVA module.